ciarantr/elite-fitness/.github/TESTING.md

 •	Returning Customers
 •	Site Administrators

-This categorization provides a comprehensive overview of each accomplished user story.
+This categorisation provides a comprehensive overview of each accomplished user story.
 Each story is presented with the following structure:

 1. The User Story: This describes the specific task or functionality from the perspective of the end user.
 2. Requirement Met: Here, I state whether the proposed functionality or attribute has been successfully implemented.